By Shane on July 15, 2006

-During standard weeks when Brad and myself are hosting they are roughly 4500 miles or 7000 kilometres apart.
-This great distance makes it not possible for us to do face-to-face recordings so we use the internet telephony program called Skype.
+During standard weeks when Trekkie and myself are hosting we are roughly 4500 miles or 7000 kilometres apart.
+This great distance makes it not possible for us to do face-to-face recordings so we use Skype.

 Skype is the backbone of RSBANDBUpdate! without Skype this show would be almost impossible.
 All participants on the show are required to use headphones when they record, without headphones a massive amount of feedback (echos) would be heard.
 While any microphone would work USB mics are preferred as they provide a direct digital conversion of the audio and limit interference from other pieces of hardware.

 Since April 2007 we have been using Audio Hijack Pro along with SoundFlower to record the show.
 This is the best and easiest setup we have ever used.
 It allows me to record my audio and the Skype audio in separate tracks.
 After the raw audio is recorded it’s just a matter of importing it, trimming it down, editing out any bad words, removing noise, and then exporting it as a 64 Kbps mono MP3.
-Then it’s just a matter of uploading it to Libsyn and posting it on the website.
+Then we upload it to this server and post it on the website.

 Here is a hand drawn schematic of the wiring setup I use in Audio Hijack Pro.

 In the past we have done live shows using a service called TalkShoe.
 TalkShoe proved to be unreliable at times for conducting a live show.
-Since then we have moved to using the RSBandB TeamSpeak server.
-When we do a live show I simply set the input device of my TeamSpeak client to be the mixdown output from Audio Hijack Pro.
-To make sure there is no feedback I set my mute my teamspeak headphone volume.
-From here TeamSpeak handles the rest.
+Since then we have moved to using the RSBandB Mumble server.
+When we do a live show I simply set the input device of my Mumble client to be the mixdown output from Audio Hijack Pro.
+We also have the ability to add in extra virtual audio devices to enable listener contributions.
+Live shows are fun.